Travel writing based on first-hand experience

 The Nabatean Theatre of Petra

 Then we arrive at the Nabatean Theatre.
-I found it particularly spectacular with a view from above while hiking on the Al-Khubtha trail.
+I found it particularly spectacular from above while hiking on the Al-Khubtha trail.

 The Royal Tombs

 The Royal Tombs area was one of my favorite places during my 2 days in Petra.
-The facades are simply amazing.
-You can visit some of them, but they are frankly more impressive when seen from the outside than from the inside.
+The facades are fantastic.
+You can visit some of them, but they are, frankly, more impressive from the outside than from the inside.
 The smell was also often quite off-putting.

 The Petra Museum

-As you leave the site, immediately on the left, you will find the Petra Museum, a must-see!
-There is a lot of interesting information there, both about the region and the history of the site.
-I found that it was also a great opportunity to cool off in the air conditioning after a hot day in the sun!
+As you leave the site, immediately on your left is the Petra Museum —a must-see!
+There is a lot of interesting information there, both about the region and the site’s history.
+I also found it was an excellent opportunity to cool off in the air conditioning after a hot day in the sun!

 DAY 2: Hiking to the Monastery of Petra